 1. Suffering from shipping

-Very often, when you buy adenium plants and have them shipped to you, the plants are picked up from the soil & wrapped in newspaper or hay bare roots.
+Very often, when you buy adenium plants and have them shipped to you, the plants are picked up from the soil & wrapped in newspaper or hay in a bare-roots condition.
 There is very little sunlight in the box & there may be shock during the shipment.

 Soft caudex can especially happen if your desert roses are grafted.
 Because of this movement shock, the caudex can get soft upon arrival.
 Or they might turn soft after some time you've planted it.